 What information does

 Contact information such as name, address, phone numbers and email address are shared with SOVA staff and area/local programs for communication purposes.
 Personal information, including birth date, are limited to three SOVA staff members.
 Volunteer eligibility status is shared with SOVA staff and key area and local volunteers.

 Do we share the

 SOVA does not sell, license, lease or otherwise disclose your personal information to any third party for any reason, except as described below:

-To determine eligibility as a Class A Adult Volunteer, name, Social Security number and birth date are sent in an encrypted file to a vendor.
+To determine eligibility as a Class A Adult Volunteer, name and birth date are sent in an encrypted file to a vendor.
 The vendor uses this information to search a database of national sex offender registries, court records and motor vehicles records.
 Results with name, sometimes birth date and any records found are posted by the vendor on its password protected website.